YK7188/YK_Lab/17-Deploy bookmarks on Windows and iPhones/README.md

 ## Step 2 — Verify on Endpoint

-Bookmarks appeared as expected.
+- Bookmarks appeared as expected.

-As long as Window is logged on by the target user, which Edge profile to use does not matter.
+- As long as Window is logged on by the target user, which Edge profile to use does not matter.
+- They appear in an InPrivate window too.

 imag